-Living Abroad is Looking Better and Better to Many Americans
+Moving Abroad is Looking Better and Better to Many Americans

 By Kathleen Peddicord

-The challenge as you begin preparing to launch a new life in a new country is to make sure that you’re moving for your own reasons and that you understand what those reasons are in your own mind.
 At this early stage of your overseas retirement adventure, the most important thing is to be honest with yourself and, very important, with your significant other.

 There is no one-country-fits-all overseas retirement paradise.
 It’s a question of priorities.
+Moving abroad just might be the answer to your financial situation.

 Retirees in the States right now face a serious dilemma.
 Many have lost much of their retirement savings as a result of recent market downturns, and it’s increasingly difficult to live on Social Security alone.
 The cost of quality retirement living choices in the United States is escalating rapidly.
+Here is the NY Times list of what to consider when moving abroad.

 Can’t Afford to Retire